 Here's a table below of the two main contenders.

 The entry-level pen knives from Victorinox are the My First Victorinox models, with one model having a saw.

 We recommend getting the one with the saw

 We recommend getting the one with the saw as this will get your kids into practice when sawing large twigs or small branches for the campfire and is a good option for younger children (say 6-8) that want to start learning how to do a few things with a penknife.

 The My First Victorinox comes in three colours: red, blue, and pink.
 Click to view them on Amazon.

 Victorinox Duke of Edinburgh Award pocket knife

-This penknife has many tools that could prove useful on a DofE expedition but also features the rounded blade tip for additional safety.
+This penknife has many tools that could prove useful on a DofE expedition but also features a rounded blade tip for additional safety.

-It’s not much more expensive than the My First Victorinox and you do get more tools though you do use the little saw.
+It's not much more expensive than the My First Victorinox and you get more tools, though it doesn't have the little saw.

 Where's the Wenger Scout Junior Pen Knife?